vinodkumar2704/Parse-a-website-and-find-hyperlinks-that-dont-work/README.md

 1. `export FLASK_APP=project_app` to set the application(stay in this repository in the terminal)
 1. `flask run` to start the app.

+# Note
+You can also run project.py file on terminal by making little changes to the script .